MalitsPlus/HoshimiToolkit/README.md

 # What is this repo
-This repo contains some of my researches related to reverse-engeering, especially some certain Unity games.
+This repo contains some of my researches related to reverse-engineering, especially some certain Unity games.

 ## What is in sub-directories
 Each directory in this repo is independent and contains a README in corresponding directory.
 Currently there are 2 projects available:

-* ipr - IDOLY PRIDE
+* ipr - IDOLY PRIDE **(Archived)**
 * lapis - Lapis Re:LiGHTs **(Archived)**

 ## DISCLAIMER